santosh-hpe/hpe-dev-portal/content/blog/guide-to-deploy-and-configure-open-webui-on-hpe-private-cloud-ai.md

 ---
-title: Build your first Chatbot on HPE Private Cloud AI using FlowiseAI and HPE MLIS
+title: Build your first Chatbot on HPE Private Cloud AI using Flowise and HPE MLIS
 date: 2025-07-10T10:46:47.270Z
 priority: ""
 author: Santosh Nagaraj
 authorimage: /img/santosh-picture-192.jpg
 disable: false
 ---
 In today’s AI-driven landscape, conversational interfaces are transforming how organizations interact with users and automate workflows.
 Building a secure, scalable, and customizable chatbot solution requires robust infrastructure and flexible AI tooling.
-HPE Private Cloud AI (PCAI) provides a powerful platform for deploying and managing AI workloads, while FlowiseAI and HPE MLIS (Machine Learning Inference Software) offer the tools to rapidly build, deploy, and manage chatbots powered by large language models (LLMs).
+HPE Private Cloud AI (PCAI) provides a powerful platform for deploying and managing AI workloads, while Flowise and HPE MLIS (Machine Learning Inference Software) offer the tools to rapidly build, deploy, and manage chatbots powered by large language models (LLMs).

-This blog post walks you through deploying FlowiseAI on HPE PCAI to build a modern chatbot solution.
+This blog post walks you through deploying Flowise on HPE PCAI to build a modern chatbot solution.
 By leveraging these technologies, organizations can accelerate chatbot development, ensure data privacy, and maintain full control over their AI lifecycle.

 ## HPE Private Cloud AI